Last summer I tried gardening for the very first time. Armed with recycled

 dates and planted the surviving seedlings in my small yard.

-If basil could have spoken, she would surely have been a cranky one,
+If basil could speak, she would surely be a cranky one, always complaining

-opportunity, I thought: why not use AI to make a sassy plant talk to me?
+voice AI hackathon, I thought: why not use AI to make a sassy plant talk?

 The Sassiest of Houseplants